 A Tale of Two Movies

 Over the past two nights, my husband and I have watched two movies: Life is Beautiful, a 1997 film directed by Robert Benigni (unless you speak Italian, you'll want the version with English subtitles), and The Hours, a 2002 film directed by Stephen Daldry.
-In watching them one after another, the contrast jumped out, I believe with an important life lesson.
+In watching them one after another, the contrast between them jumped out, I believe with an important life lesson.

-is the story of Guido, a Jewish man in 1930s Italy with a wonderful imagination and sense of fun.
+Life is Beautiful is the story of Guido, a Jewish man in 1930s Italy with a wonderful imagination and sense of fun.
 In the first part of the movie, he meets and marries Dora, the woman of his dreams, and a Christian.
 Soon they have a son, Giosué.
 On Giosué's fifth birthday, he and Guido are taken by the Nazis.
 Dora marches to the train station and insists on getting on the train onto which they are herded.
 The entire family ends up in a concentration camp.

 Who might you expect to be happier?
 Those in Life is Beautiful or those in The Hours?
 Which movie might be the more uplifting to watch?
 You might be surprised.
-The glaring contradiction in watching them back to back is that it is Guido, Dora, and Giosué who are arguably happier.
+The glaring contradiction in watching them back-to-back is that it is Guido, Dora, and Giosué who are arguably happier.
+How can this be?

 Guido spends the months in the concentration camp using his wit and humor to protect his son from the brutality of their situation by convincing the boy this is a fantastic game, the grand prize being Giosué's favorite thing in the world: a tank.
 A real tank.
 The first person to get a thousand points wins a real tank.

-He concocts ways to let his wife, in the women's section, know that he and Giosué are still okay.
+No matter how bad his own life is, Guido returns from forced labor each day telling Giosué what a fantastic day it's been, how many points they're earning, and that they're in the lead.
 He tells Giosué the rules of the game: staying hidden from the guards (who Guido says are part of the game) earns points; asking for food will cost points.
 While Giosué first doubts his father, as he hears stories of horror from others, Guido convinces him that's part of the game; that these people are just trying to fool him and discourage him so that he and his father lose.
 By the end, Giosué is convinced and eagerly plays along to win the tank.

 Laura Brown, pregnant with her second child, is likewise miserable.
 She finds her idyllic life empty.
 Even after learning that her neighbor cannot conceive children, she doesn't stop to consider that she has a gift in her children that others desperately want and do not have.
 She takes her copy of Mrs. Dalloway to a hotel where she plans to commit suicide but changes her mind.

 We never do find out why she's so unhappy or what it is she wants from life, apart from the hint that she gives a deep (and unwelcome) kiss to the neighbor who has stopped by to ask for help during her upcoming hospital stay.
-What we do learn is that after the birth of her daughter, she abandons her husband and children and in 2001, on learning that her son, Richard--now a celebrated poet--has committed suicide, and being told how her abandonment affected him, defends her choice with the excuse that her life was just so terrible.
+What we do learn is that after the birth of her daughter, Laura abandons her husband and children and in 2001, on learning that her son, Richard--now a celebrated poet--has committed suicide, and being told how her abandonment affected him, defends her choice with the excuse that her life was just so terrible.
 (In what way, she doesn't say.)
 She makes no apologies, even in the face of her son's suicide and the evidence of what her abandonment did to him.
 It is all about her.

 Clarissa, likewise, never really seems happy.
 She at least can point to someone she loves being terminally ill.
 She does take care of Richard, but even that seems an act more for herself, perhaps, than for him.

 Richard, though he has a just complaint in his mother having abandoned him as a child, regardless goes on to think of himself first, just as his mother did.
-Even in death, he fails to think of others or how his actions might impact them, as he deliberately commits suicide in front of Clarissa by way of rolling out an open window.
+Even in death, he fails to think of others or how his actions might impact them, as he deliberately commits suicide in front of Clarissa by rolling out an open window.

 It is the story of a man who, in the face of anti-Semitism even before he's taken away, laughs at life and chooses happiness.
 Guido is a man who, no matter how he's feeling, does everything in his power to protect his son, not only physically, but emotionally and mentally, from the horror around him.
 He spends his time in the concentration camp focused on his son and wife, not on his own pain as he's made to work laboriously for hours each day.
 He lives for a purpose bigger than himself and in setting his eyes on that purpose, doesn't ponder his own happiness or unhappiness.
+In doing so, he finds value in life.

 It is the story of a woman who sets aside her own well-being and deliberately walks into a concentration camp to stay as close as possible to her son and husband.
 She thinks, through the movie, not of herself, but of them.